aosabook/500lines/modeller/chapter.md

 TODO: Should we put some linear algebra here?
 This topic is covered in every OpenGL tutorial, but it will be unfamiliar to many people.
 I'm not sure if it's best to redirect to another tutorial, or have an explanation here.

-### Rendering
+## Displaying the Design: Rendering
-Now that we have an abstract representation of the objects in the scene, we would like to draw the scene to the screen.
+Now that we have an abstract representation of the objects in the scene, the second key feature for a 3D modeller is displaying the design to the screen.
+The process of displaying the design to the scene is called rendering.
+In this project, we use the Open Graphics Library (OpenGL) to communicate with the graphics drivers to render the `Scene`.

 <!--- TODO: should this get moved to the end of the chapter? -->
-#### OpenGL
+### OpenGL
 OpenGL is a graphical application programming interface for cross-platform development.
 It's the standard API for developing graphics applications across platforms.
 OpenGL is two major variants.
 They are "Legacy OpenGL" and "Modern OpenGL".